To write consistently and to write with our true voice takes courage.

 It took a lot for me to get out of that rut.
 Sometimes, if I’m not careful, I slip back down there again.
 The first step to climbing out of that quicksand of writing like a bore?
 Building my courage.

 I’m Alicia-Joy.
-I’m a writer, book editor, and book coach.
-I help Black travelers, nomads, and ex-pats tell their stories through writing books.
-Since, 2012, I’ve written hundreds of web pages, articles, and email campaigns, created 9 journals + published 3 books of my own (and ghostwritten 5 for clients).
+I’m a writer, editor, and writing coach.
+Since, 2012, I’ve published 3 books of my own + ghostwritten 5 for clients.
 I’ve also provided editing, writing training, coaching, and ghostwriting services to clients for over seven years.
+I’m a current member of the Editorial Freelancers Association (EFA).

 I’ve created a free challenge to share every exercise and mindset tool I know to help you build your writing courage.